1Now it happened after this that the king of the children of Ammon died, and Hanun his son reigned in his place.

-6When the children of Ammon saw that they Had become a stench to David, the children of Ammon sent and hired the Syrians of Beth Rehob and the Syrians of Zobah, 20,000 footmen, and the king of Maacah with 1,000 men, and the men of Tob 12,000 men.
+6When the children of Ammon saw that they had become a stench to David, the children of Ammon sent and hired the Syrians of Beth-rehob and the Syrians of Zobah, 20,000 footmen, and the king of Maacah with 1,000 men, and the men of Tob 12,000 men.

-8The children of Ammon came out and drew up in battle formation at the entrance of the gate, and the Syrians of Zobah and of Rehob and the men of Tob and Maacah were by themselves in the open country.
+8The children of Ammon came out and set up in battle formation at the entrance of the gate, and the Syrians of Zobah and of Rehob and the men of Tob and Maacah were by themselves in the open country.

-9Now when Joab saw that the battle was set against him in front and in the rear, he chose some of all the best men of Israel and set them in battle formation against the Syrians.
+9Now when Joab saw that the battle was set against him both in front and in the rear, he chose some of all the best men of Israel and set them in battle formation against the Syrians.

 13So Joab and the people who were with him drew near to the battle against the Syrians, and they fled before him.

 14And when the sons of Ammon saw that the Syrians had fled, they fled before Abishai and entered into the city.
 Then Joab returned from the children of Ammon and came to Jerusalem.

 15When the Syrians saw that they were defeated by Israel, they gathered themselves together.

 16And Hadadezer sent and brought out the Syrians who were beyond the river, and they came to Helam, with Shobach the commander of the army of Hadadezer leading them.